 Accessories For Canon GX7 Mark ||

 Check it out here

 This is the good old Go pro that I take with me everywhere.
 I recommend it because it is small, lightweight and waterproof.
 I have had made many memories with this trusted item and looking forward to more.

 I have been using SanDisk since my first camera which was back in 2009.
 They build quality memory cards.
 I recommend getting at least two, just in case something happens to one of them.

 Do you think it’s a hassle of plugging your camera into your computer?
 This memory card reader will fit cards of all sizes and make an easy transfer to your computer.
 The reader supports all popular SD memory card formats, including SD™/SDHC™/SDXC™ memory cards, UHS-I SDHC/SDXC memory cards, and microSDHC™/microSDXC™ memory cards.
 It is also compatible with the latest UDMA 7-enabled CompactFlash cards.

-- want to visit these hidden beaches and bays in Sydney?
+- If you’ve any comments regarding these hidden beaches and bays in Sydney

 - 99% of readers found must see on the east coast of Australia helpful.